- Active Adventure

 Overnight in Hoi An

-Upon returning to your hotel, the rest of the day will be yours to explore at your leisure.
+Transfer back to your hotel where the balance of the day is at your leisure.

 Overnight in HCM City